hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

 ## Objectives

- - Learn how to use shared memory.
+ - Learn how to use the shared memory.
- - Learn how to coordinate thread execution.
+ - Learn how to coordinate multiple thread.
- - Learn how to launch multiple CUDA kernels.
+ - Learn how to launch multiple kernels.

 ## Remark

 The purpose of this hands-on is not to learn the optimal way of summing together the elements of a vector.
-It is simply meant illustrate how shared memory and multiple CUDA kernels are used.
+The goal is to learn about the shared memory etc.

 ## Instructions